Baking with Coconut Oil: What You Should Know

 If coconut oil has a regular place in your pantry, you may already know what a treat it can be to bake with.
-While it's a staple in vegan desserts, you certainly don't have to follow a special diet to work this fragrant oil into your cakes, cookies, and muffins.
-Coconut oil is a versatile baking staple; here's what you should know about making it work for you.
+While it’s a staple in vegan desserts, you certainly don’t have to follow a special diet to work this fragrant oil into your cakes, cookies, and muffins.
+Coconut oil is a versatile baking staple; this edible oil containing fatty acids has its own characteristics and physical properties.
+Here’s what you should know about making it work for you.

 1. Coconut oil has a melting point of 76°F.